Browse by Dish

 Costco (Kirkland) Almond Poppyseed Muffins

-Read moreThe real Costco muffins taste great, but they may not be as wholesome as you would like them to be.
-The dough has been conditioned with gums to thicken, ingredients to emulsify, and to preserve shelf-life the muffins contain no butter.
-Plus, the flavors you taste—including butter, almond, and vanilla—are all artificial.
+Read moreThe real Costco muffins taste great, but they may not be as wholesome as you’d like.
+The dough has been conditioned with gums to thicken it and ingredients to emulsify it, and to preserve their shelf-life, the muffins contain no butter.
+The flavors you taste—butter, almond, and vanilla—are artificial.

-I attempted to stay true to the original formula in my first take on the famous muffins with this copycat recipe for Costco’s Blueberry Muffins.
+I attempted to stay true to the original ingredients in my first take on the famous muffins with this copycat recipe for Costco’s Blueberry Muffins.
 In that hack, I chose to avoid butter like the real muffins do, opting instead for margarine.
-And since the Costco muffins contain no buttermilk, I also stayed away from that ingredient, even though I love its magical properties for baking.
+And since the Costco muffins contain no buttermilk, I also stayed away from that ingredient, even though I love its magical properties in baking.

-This time, for my Costco Almond Poppy Muffins recipe, I’m taking a different approach to hacking the muffins with more whole egg, real butter, and, yes, buttermilk to bring great flavor and a better crumb to our finished product.
-Without all the dough conditioners found in the original, these home-cloned muffins are less rubbery and slightly crumblier than Costco’s, and the flavor is better, because it’s real.
+This time though, I’m taking a different approach by using more whole egg, real butter, and, yes, buttermilk to bring great flavor and a better crumb to our finished product.
+Without all the dough conditioners found in the original, these cloned muffins have a pleasant homemade charm, and the flavor is more appealing because it’s real.

 Find more favorite famous bread recipes here.